javierchuaby/tp/docs/DeveloperGuide.md

 3. `Storage` tries to load `data/LIST_NAME.json`:

     * if present → load
-    * if missing → create new empty address book, save as `data/LIST_NAME.json`
+    * if missing → create a new empty address book, save as `data/LIST_NAME.json`
 4. UI refreshes because the model’s observable list changed.

 **Activity diagram:**